solo-fsw/UsbParMarker/README.md

 <!-- About -->
-## Usb Parmarker
+## UsbParMarker
-The Usb Parmarker is a replacement for parallel port to send markers.
-<p>No modern laptop has a parallel port anymore nor a possibilty to use a dock with parallel port.
-<p>To send easy markers from desktop or laptop you can use this Usb Parmarker.
+The UsbParMarker is a USB to parallel cable and is a replacement for the parallel port (LPT) to send markers.
+No modern laptop has a parallel port anymore nor a possibilty to use a dock with parallel port.
+To send markers from desktop or laptop the UsbParMarker can be used.
 <p>From version 1.5 the Usb Parmarker is also compatible with Tobii Pro Lab.
-Choose in Tobii **Brain Products Triggerbox** .
+In Tobii Pro Lab choose **Brain Products Triggerbox** as TTL device.

 <!-- Data mode -->
 ## Data Mode
-To send a value to Usb Parmarker, just send a bytes at 115200 baud.
+To send a value to the UsbParMarker, just send a byte at 115200 baud.
 From version 1.5 9600 baud wil also do.

 <!-- Command mode -->
 ## Command Mode
-To put the Usb Parmarker in command mode, (re)open the serial port at 4800 baud.
+To put the UsbParMarker in command mode, (re)open the serial port at 4800 baud.

 | Function | Command | Returns | Type |Note
 | ------------- | ------------- | ------------- | ------------- | ------------- |